Skip to main content

 A debt fund is a type of mutual fund that primarily invests in fixed-income securities such as government or corporate bonds.
 These funds generate returns through interest income and are typically less volatile than equities.

-To choose a debt fund, consider your investment horizon, risk tolerance, and investment goals.
-Debt funds that invest in money market instruments may be more suited to short-term goals than medium- or long-duration funds.
+The debt fund category that is suitable for you will depend on your investment horizon, risk tolerance, and investment goals.
+Debt funds that invest in short-term securities may be more suited to short-term goals or investors who want reduced interest rate risk.
+Medium- or long-duration funds can offer higher return potential over a slightly longer horizon, but with greater interest rate risk.
 Assess factors such as the credit quality and duration of the underlying assets.
-You can also diversify across different types of debt securities for risk management.
+You can also diversify across different types of debt securities to balance risk and return potential.

 texts